-“Mom always liked you best!” may seem like a petty comment between siblings but unfortunately, this can become a problem when it comes to wills.
-Whether it be that a parent transfers gifts or assets to a child while alive, or a child was supposed to share such assets of the estate with other beneficiaries, when unfair distributions occur in the estate process, there may be a need for wills variation.
+“Mom always liked you best!” may seem like a petty comment between siblings.
+But, when a parent treats their children unequally in their will, it can become a problem.
+Whether it be that a parent transfers gifts or assets to a child while alive, or a child was supposed to share such assets of the estate with other beneficiaries, unfair distributions cause issues in the estate process, and there may be a need for wills variation.
 Klein Lawyers explains.

 What Are Unfair Distributions?